 This policy, and its emphasis on five principles of integrity, relies heavily upon the “Fundamental Values Project, A Report from the Center for Academic Integrity,” October 1999, published by the Center for Academic Integrity.
 This section in particular draws on the “Fundamental Values Project” of the Center for Academic Integrity.

-Academic integrity violations encompass any act that compromises or subverts the integrity of the educational or research processes.
+Academic integrity violations encompass any act committed by a Quinnipiac student that compromises or subverts the integrity of the educational or research processes.
 Violations may fall under one or more category or violation.
 These offenses include, but are not limited to:

 A. Plagiarism, Misrepresentation and Fabrication